Does Homeowners Insurance Cover Mold?

-Homeowners insurance will only cover mold damage if it grew as a result of a covered peril and occurred quickly.
-So a hurricane taking out your roof, which allows rain to come through and create mold throughout your home will likely be covered.
+Homeowners insurance will only cover mold or damage caused by mold if it grew as a result of a covered peril and occurred quickly.
+So a hurricane taking out your roof, allowing rain to come through and assist mold growth throughout your home would likely be covered.

-Most mold-related insurance claims are denied because the growth happened over time and wasn’t caught quickly enough.
-Your policy has special guidelines for mold coverage, so it’s best to consult with your agent to figure out exactly what’s covered and what’s not under your policy.
+Most mold-related insurance claims are denied because the growth occurred over time and wasn’t caught quickly enough.
+Your policy has special guidelines for mold coverage, so it’s best to consult with your agent to figure out exactly what is and isn’t covered under your policy.

-Mold coverage within your home insurance policy doesn’t have the same high-dollar limits as other parts of your home insurance policy.
-While repairs and removal from mold damage could set you back many thousands of dollars, it’s common that homeowners insurance policies have a maximum limit of $1,000 to $10,000 for mold remediation — which is used for removal and repairs.
+Mold coverage also doesn’t have the same high-dollar limits as other parts of your policy.
+While repairs and removal from mold damage could set you back thousands of dollars, it’s common that homeowners insurance policies have a maximum limit of $1,000 to $10,000 for mold remediation — which is used for removal and repairs.

 However, you may be able to add an endorsement to your policy in high-humidity states like Florida that covers up to $50,000 per claim.
 You may need an add-on to your policy, but Florida, New Jersey, New York, North Carolina and South Carolina are currently the only states required to provide up to $50,000 per mold claim.

 Does Homeowners Insurance Cover Mold In Crawl Spaces?

 When mold growth in crawl spaces is tied to an insurance claim that was previously covered, like a ruptured water heater or another major appliance, your insurer may also cover the cost of treating and removing the mold.
 But your policy probably won’t include coverage when mold wasn’t directly related to a previous claim.